clearyy/discord-link-opener/README.md

 # discord-link-opener
 Automatically open browser tabs when links matching given constraints are sent in discord channels.
 Adapted to link sent by https://partalert.net/join-discord.
-If a link contains `partalert.net`, the script directly builds the Amazon link and opens it directly (of course including the PartAlert affiliate information).
+If a link contains `partalert.net`, the script builds the Amazon link and opens it in the browser of your choice (of course including the PartAlert affiliate information).

 # Disclaimer
 Use at own risk!